b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 lot of them are) then basically you may use it freely, but without any warranty.

-To install a package you use [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/), i.e. Julia's build in package manager.
-Click the link in the previous sentence to see how to do it (be awere that installation may take some time).
+To install a package you use [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/), i.e. Julia's built in package manager.
+Click the link in the previous sentence to see how to do it (be aware that installation may take some time).

 In general there are two ways to use a package in your project: